AstraZeneca-NGS/VarDict/README.rst

 than many Java based variant callers.

 A Java based drop-in replacement for vardict.pl is being developed at https://github.com/AstraZeneca-NGS/VarDictJava.
-The Java implementation is approximately 10 times faster than the original Perl implementation and does removes dependency on samtools
+The Java implementation is approximately 10 times faster than the original Perl implementation and does not depend on samtools

 To enable amplicon aware variant calling (single sample mode only; not supported in paired variant calling),